 General storage space is a bit of a sticking point in this model – if you like to take lots of kit away with you, you could struggle to fit it all in.
 That’s a shame, because the Nugget has a decent payload, too.

-However, the Ford Nugget is beautifully made and a dream to drive.
+However, the Ford Nugget is beautifully made and a dream to drive, features which saw us add it to our best used campervan guide.
 The kitchen layout is a real knockout for a campervan, and because the rear bench includes three belted seats, you can easily use the vehicle for everyday purposes.

 The Ford Nugget was also shortlisted for the best motorhome under 6m category by our expert judging panel at the Practical Motorhome Awards 2022.
 Still not sure if the Nugget is the right campervan for you?
 Then see how it fared when we compared the Nugget with the Benimar Benivan 122.